-The Compliance Officer responsible for investigating the complaint shall conduct and complete the investigation in accordance with California regulations and in accordance with the Charter School's UCP Policy.
-The final written Decision or report will be sent to the complainant within sixty (60) calendar days from the receipt of the complaint.
+The Compliance Officer responsible for investigating the complaint shall conduct and complete the investigation in accordance with California regulations and the Charter School's UCP Policy.
+The Compliance Office shall provide the complainant with the final written investigation report within sixty (60) calendar days from the Charter School's receipt of the complaint.
 This sixty (60) calendar day time period may be extended by written agreement of the complainant.

-The complainant has a right to appeal CCS's Decision to the CDE by filing a written appeal within thirty (30) calendar days of the date of Charter School's written decision, except if Charter School has used its UCP to address a complaint that is not subject to the UCP requirements.
+The complainant has a right to appeal CCS's Decision to the California Department of Education ("CDE") by filing a written appeal within thirty (30) calendar days of the date of Charter School's written Decision, except if Charter School has used its UCP to address a complaint that is not subject to the UCP requirements.
 The appeal must include a copy of the complaint filed with the Charter School, a copy of Charter School's decision, and the complainant must specify and explain the basis for the appeal of the decision, including at least one of the following:

 - 1. Charter School failed to follow its complaint procedures. - 2.
-Relative to the allegations of the complaint, Charter School's Decision lacks material findings of fact necessary to reach a conclusion of law. - 3.
-The material findings of fact in Charter School's Decision are not supported by substantial evidence. - 4.
-The legal conclusion in Charter School's Decision is inconsistent with the law. - 5.
-In a case in which Charter School's Decision found noncompliance, the corrective actions fail to provide a proper remedy.
+Relative to the allegations of the complaint, Charter School's decision lacks material findings of fact necessary to reach a conclusion of law. - 3.
+The material findings of fact in Charter School's decision are not supported by substantial evidence. - 4.
+The legal conclusion in Charter School's decision is inconsistent with the law. - 5.
+In a case in which Charter School's decision found noncompliance, the corrective actions fail to provide a proper remedy.

-A complainant who appeals Charter School's Decision on a UCP complaint to the CDE shall receive a written appeal decision within sixty (60) calendar days of the CDE's receipt of the appeal, unless extended by written agreement with the complainant or the CDE documents exceptional circumstances and informs the complainant.
+A complainant who appeals Charter School's decision on a UCP complaint to the CDE shall receive a written appeal decision within sixty (60) calendar days of the CDE's receipt of the appeal, unless extended by written agreement with the complainant or the CDE documents exceptional circumstances and informs the complainant.

-Within thirty (30) calendar days of the date of the CDE's appeal Decision pursuant to 5 C.C.R. section 4633(f)(2) or (3), either party may request reconsideration by the State Superintendent of Public Instruction ("SSPI") or the SSPI's designee.
-The request for reconsideration shall specify and explain the reason(s) for contesting the findings of fact, conclusions of law, or corrective actions in the CDE's appeal Decision.
+Within thirty (30) calendar days of the date of the CDE's appeal decision pursuant to 5 C.C.R. section 4633(f)(2) or (3), either party may request reconsideration by the State Superintendent of Public Instruction ("SSPI") or the SSPI's designee.
+The request for reconsideration shall specify and explain the reason(s) for contesting the findings of fact, conclusions of law, or corrective actions in the CDE's appeal decision.